spacemonkey1101/tour_route_optimization/README.md

 Contributions are welcome.
 Please submit a pull request or create an issue to discuss the changes before proceeding.

 ### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) License.